One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 <

-Brunch and shop in Soho
+Brunch and shopping in Soho

 Getting brunch is like the most New York thing you can do, especially on the weekend.
 Soho happens to be one of the best places to get brunch, shop and feel trendy.